jennysharps/paul-zinder-static/_films/2022-01-01-some-stiff-competition.md

   name: 'assets/images/2022/01/some-stiff-competition-00'
   extension: jpg
 synopsis: >-
-  This short documentary follows two local families, led by a dad and a granddad (one a former champion), as they compete in a local event where their village’s stuffed toys get thrown off the church tower to see how far they fly.
+  This short follows two local families, led by a dad and a granddad (one a former champion), as they compete in a local event where their village’s stuffed toys get thrown off the church tower to see how far they fly.
 But is the contest being taken a bit too seriously?
 year: 2022
 roles:
   - Director